m4tux/opengts/README.md

 How to use:

 - install docker
-- docker pull mysql
+- docker pull m4tux/mysql
-- docker pull mcsaky/opengts
+- docker pull m4tux/opengts

 Start mysql and set the root password: